 For warm food such as mac and cheese or pasta, we use a large mouth thermos such as this one from Canadian Tire.

 Silicon Zip Lock Bags

-Silicone Bags available at Canadian Tire or if you are in Niagara and want to support a local eco store, you might want to check out Garden City Essential which is also featured in my post about Eco-Friendly Places to Shop in Niagara post.
+Silicone Bags are available at Canadian Tire or if you are in Niagara and want to support a local eco store, you might want to check out Garden City Essential which is also featured in my post about Eco-Friendly Places to Shop in Niagara post.

-Pela has makes eco-friendly cases for all types of smartphones, not just iPhones.
-What’s great Pela Cases is that they are plant-based and can be disposed of in the compost bin when they are at the end of their life.
+Pela makes eco-friendly cases for all types of smartphones, not just iPhones.
+What’s great about Pela Cases is that they are plant-based and can be disposed of in the compost bin when they are at the end of their life.